-CUER take part in various events across the UK and the world to educate and showcase the possibilities of solar energy, as well as to connect with other like-minded organisations and people.
+CUER takes part in various events across the UK and the world to educate the public and showcase the possibilities of solar energy, as well as to connect with other like-minded organisations and people.

 On Thursday 18th February, we held Evolution’s Homecoming event, which welcomed our race car from the World Solar Challenge 2015 back to Cambridge.
 Held in the beautiful Old Library in Emmanuel College, Cambridge, this event was also a chance for our sponsors, supporters, alumni and current members to gather and celebrate our achievements.
 EVO was glowing while displayed outside the room, and it was great to see all our guests enjoying the opportunity to pose for pictures with her.

 The World Solar Challenge is more than just a test of engineering; while a well-built car is important, to do well in this event also requires a resilient team, superb organisation and no small amount of luck.

 The race runs for 3000km from Darwin to Adelaide, across some of the most remote, inhospitable and striking terrain in the whole of Australia.
 Before teams start their journey, their vehicle must undergo strict dynamic and static testing, known as ‘scrutineering’.
 What follows is a grueling 4-6 day drive, over which the convoys must contend with soaring temperatures, severe weather and outback camping.
 Ultimately all teams will be welcomed to the Finish Line in the streets of Adelaide.